Click to toggle navigation menu.

 < BACK

-If you build software, run a tech-enabled service, or manage IT for other companies, you’ve probably been told you need both Tech E&O and Cyber insurance — without a clear explanation of why.
-They’re not the same policy.
+If you build software, run a tech-enabled service, or manage IT for other companies, you have probably been told you need both Tech E&O and cyber insurance without a clear explanation of why.
+They are not the same policy.
 They protect against different risks.
-And depending on what goes wrong, the wrong one won’t pay.
+And depending on what goes wrong, the wrong one will not pay.

-This guide breaks down the difference with a side-by-side comparison and six real incident scenarios so you can see exactly which policy responds, when both apply, and where gaps hide.
+This guide breaks down the difference with a side-by-side comparison, six real incident scenarios showing exactly which policy responds, and a decision framework you can use to figure out which policy applies to any given situation before a claim forces the question.

 Quick Answer: What’s the Difference?